1. Sugar Bowl, ND v. LSU. 1-3-07

 Nonetheless, advancing to the 2012 championship game was progress.

 That progress ebbed and flowed for a few years until the kick in the teeth 2016 season.
-A 4-8 record stimulated change, big change.
+A 4-8 record stimulated change, Brian Kelly initiated big change.
 Nutrition, psychology, technology, and facilities: no aspect of the program was left untouched.
 In all 17 new staff members were hired, including strength and conditioning Coach Matt Balis.
-And Brian Kelly gave up play calling duties, took up yoga and resolved to connect more with his players.
+And Kelly gave up play calling duties, took up yoga and resolved to connect more with his players.

 10-3 and a bowl win in 2017,and in 2018 another run to 12-0.

 For the first quarter the Irish and Tigers went toe to toe.
 A 3-3 standoff.
 After kicking the field goal the Irish recovered a forced fumble deep in Clemson territory on their kickoff.
 The call was overturned when on review it was determined that the fumble had gone out of bounds.
-Hmmm…….okay I’m not typically a second guesser but let’s just say my standard of “indisputable visual evidence” apparently is different from the game referee’s.
+Hmmm…….okay I’m not typically a second guesser but let’s just say my standard of “indisputable visual evidence” apparently was different from the game referee’s.
 Had that call not been overturned there is a strong likelihood that the Irish would have taken a 10-3 lead or at the least a 6-3 lead into the second quarter.

 But then, the football god’s tossed another curveball at the Irish.
 Notre Dame’s all-American cornerback, Julian Love missed the 2nd quarter with an injury.
 So Clemson did what any good team would.
 They cranked up all- world QB Trevor Lawrence and attacked the now “Loveless” side of the field.
 Corner substitute Donte Vaughn was not up to the task, and neither was a, forced into man coverage in the slot by the loss of Love, Alohi Gilman.